pemami4911/pemami4911.github.io/index.md

     img="/img/me-2.jpg"
 %}

-I am a Computer Science PhD student at the University of Florida advised by [Dr. Sanjay Ranka](https://sites.google.com/site/sanjayranka/).
-Currently, I am a research assistant in UF's [Transportation Institute](http://www.transportation.institute.ufl.edu/).
+I am a Computer Science PhD student at the University of Florida advised by [Dr. Sanjay Ranka](https://sites.google.com/site/sanjayranka/) and [Dr. Anand Rangarajan](https://www.cise.ufl.edu/~anand/bio.html).
 My research interests are motivated by a desire to understand human intelligence and develop machines that can learn like us.
-Lately, I've been working on problems that lie at the intersection of **multi-object tracking**, **combinatorial optimization**, and **reinforcement learning**.
+Lately, I've been working on problems in computer vision, an area of machine learning where the emphasis is on building systems that have visual capabilities similar to our own.
+In particular, I've been working on solving image matching with deep learning, which has applications in localization and mapping for autonomous vehicles and in mixed/augmented reality.

 I'm also a [McKnight Fellow](http://fefonline.org/mdf.html); the McKnight Doctoral Fellowship program aims to address the under-representation of African American and Hispanic faculty in the state of Florida.
 I'm always looking for ways in which I can better promote diversity and inclusivity in the field of computing.

 Here's my [CV](pdfs/cv.pdf).

-## Latest Publications
+## Recent publications

 See my CV for a complete list.

 * **Learning Permutations with Sinkhorn Policy Gradient**
-    * Patrick Emami, Sanjay Ranka.
-Submitted to NIPS 2018. [[arxiv]](https://arxiv.org/abs/1805.07010)[[code]](https://github.com/pemami4911/sinkhorn-policy-gradient.pytorch)
+    * Patrick Emami, Sanjay Ranka. [[arxiv]](https://arxiv.org/abs/1805.07010)[[code]](https://github.com/pemami4911/sinkhorn-policy-gradient.pytorch)
 * **Machine Learning Methods for Solving Assignment Problems in Multi-Target Tracking**
     * Patrick Emami, Panos M. Pardalos, Lily Elefteriadou, Sanjay Ranka.
 Submitted to ACM Computing Surveys, 2018. [[arxiv](https://arxiv.org/abs/1802.06897v1)]
 * **Tracking Vehicles Equipped with Dedicated Short-Range Communication at Traffic Intersections**